chtoucas/Abc/README.md

 NB: `Result<T>` could be a replacement for `Maybe<T>` for cases when we do want a reference type (work in progress and I am really not sure that I will keep it).

-### Usage

-First and foremost,
-- **DO apply all guidelines for `ValueTuple<>` and, if they contradict what I say here, follow your own wisdom.**
+#### API design
 - **DO NOT use `Maybe<T>` as a parameter in public APIs.**

 When tempted to do so, we should think harder, most certainly there is a better design.
 It is also dubious to see a method returning a _maybe_ when the method has no reason to fail.
-Nevertheless, do not replace exceptions with _maybe_'s when the error is actually "exceptional".
+On a side note, do not replace exceptions with _maybe_'s when the error is actually "exceptional".

+In general, I would not even recommend to expose `Maybe<T>` in a general purpose library.
+For instance, returning a _maybe_ raises the concern that unexperienced users may be tempted to progagate the _maybe_ to a higher level even if they can handle the failure, which would cause unnecessary complications and further usability problems.

-In general, I would even not recommend to expose `Maybe<T>` in a general purpose library.
-Of course, this does not mean that you should not use this type at all, otherwise I would not have written this library. _Maybe_'s should be ephemeral and mostly confined inside a method.
+Of course, this does not mean that you should not use this type at all, otherwise I would not have written this library. _Maybe_'s should be **ephemeral** and mostly confined inside a method.

-Regarding performance:
+#### Regarding performance
 - **AVOID using a _maybe_ if the object is expected to be long-lived.** (why not?)
 - **AVOID using a _maybe_ in hot code paths.**

 (struct could imply a ton of copying, what about LINQ (seq of _maybe_'s)?)

-About the May-Parse pattern:
+#### About the May-Parse pattern
 - **DO use the May-Parse pattern instead of the Try-Parse pattern for reference types.**
 - **DO use the prefix _May_ for methods implementing this pattern.**

+For reference types, a _maybe_ offers a better paradigm than a `null` to express the inability to return a reasonnable result.

 Developer Notes
 ---------------